arunt1130/RISC-V-Pipelined-NPU/README.md

 ### 2. NPU Integration Test (`npu_test.s`)

-We created `assembler/npu_test.s` to verify that the CPU can successfully communicate with the NPU using memory-mapped I/O (MMIO).
+I created `assembler/npu_test.s` to verify that the CPU can successfully communicate with the NPU using memory-mapped I/O (MMIO).

 #### NPU Memory Map
 The NPU is activated when the memory address is >= 256 (Bit 8 is set).